Photo from Unsplash

 Prayer

-We beseech Thee, our most gracious God, to preserve us from the cares of this life, lest we be too much entangled therein.
+We beseech You, most gracious God, to keep us from being overwhelmed by the cares of this life, so that we are not entangled by them.
 Amen.

 Our Daily Walk - March 24